 We will turn first to Mr. Wellman.
 Welcome.

-STATEMENT OF STEVE WELLMAN, PRESIDENT, AMERICAN SOYBEAN ASSOCIATION, SYRACUSE, NEBRASKA programs and risk management for the 2012 farm bill.
+STATEMENT OF STEVE WELLMAN, PRESIDENT, AMERICAN SOYBEAN ASSOCIATION, SYRACUSE, NEBRASKA

 Mr. WELLMAN.
 Well, thank you, Madam Chairwoman and members of the Committee.
 A special thanks to Senator Nelson and Senator Johanns for the fine introduction.